Itinerary Highlights

 Staying at Rainforest Hotel

 Travel to Bonkro, to stay overnight at the Picathartes Guest House.
 First, check out of your hotel after an early breakfast and set off for Abrafo Forest, where you can catch up on species previously missed.
 After an excellent morning birding session, set off northwards, stopping for lunch before arriving at a remote village close to a small Upper Guinea rainforest in the Ashanti Region.
 On arrival, check into Picathartes Guest House, which was built by our exemplary Ghanaian agents and donated to the communities surrounding the Picathartes Forest, along with a restaurant and school which now offers access to education for over 300 children.
 All proceeds generated by the accommodation, restaurant and forest entrance fees go to the community fund, thus demonstrating to resident people the immediate benefit of conserving their environment on a sustainable basis.
 The success of this project means this rainforest can continue to exist.
 As the only local tour company committed to conservation projects in Ghana, our agents have taken on a huge responsibility to ensure the programme's success and to preserve it for future generations.
 Your trip therefore contributes directly to the preservation of this forest and all the wonderful wildlife that's protected there.
 The project has created employment for residents, and also entails sponsoring 24 Community Forest Committee members from the surrounding villages to patrol the area and prevent illegal hunting and logging activities.
 The long-term goal is to upgrade the site's status from one which is currently classified as being accessible for timber concessions, upgraded to a site that's protected as a sustainable eco-tourism project.
 In the later afternoon, you'll head into the Nyamebe Bepo Forest to see the mythical picathartes at their nesting site.
 We did this excursion in late October 2024 and when watching these incredible birds, its easy to understand why the experience is often rated as a lifetime Africa birding highlight.
 Today there are 12 active nest sites in this forest.
 Set off on the approximate 30-45 -minute walk through the beautiful tropical forest, which can be done at your own pace.
 As you approach the nesting site, you'll need to be really quiet as you take your seat on the bamboo bench.
 The overhanging rock face and small cave with mud nests sets the atmosphere as you wait for the birds to return from foraging for snails, frogs and insects during the day.
 It'll be hard to contain your excitement as these legendary and prehistoric-looking birds lope and jump on the rocks while preening themselves just metres from your eyes (no telescope needed!).
-Once you've enjoyed good views, you quietly leave the site and walk back through the forest to your accommodation for a well-deserved cold drink.
-Your hosts will have prepared a wonderful celebratory meal, and you enjoy the evening, reflecting on one of the most remarkable birding experiences to be had on the continent.
-Staying in this remote local community is a definite highlight of our time together, meeting the residents and relaxing in this convivial setting.
+Once you've enjoyed good views, you quietly leave the site and walk back through the forest to your accommodation for a well-deserved cold drink and dinner.
+Your hosts will have prepared a delicious meal, and you enjoy the evening, reflecting on one of the most remarkable birding experiences to be had on the continent.
+Staying in this remote local community is a highlight.
+Do note: if you wish to try for a sighting of the endangered white-bellied (tree) pangolin, this is likely the best place for it, so your guide and trackers can take you back into the forest after dinner.

 Your last full day in Ghana will be taken up with more observations of the wonderful birds and butterflies, as you visit Kwabena Sam Forest before returning to Accra.
 Your guide will determine which of the trails is best to take, based on the trip's sightings and what's still needed.
 In this productive area, speciality species you might see include white-crested and black-dwarf hornbills; grey-headed and red-tailed bristlebills; fire-bellied woodpeckers; yellow-throated and thick-billed cuckoos; forest woodhoopoe; blue cuckoo-shrike; Sharpe’s apalis; black-and-white shrike-flycatcher; and more.
 It's in this site that the mythical western-wattled cuckoo-shrike has been seen on occasion.
-Mammal-watching fans also visit here hoping to see long-tailed and tree pangolins, which are extremely rare and gravely endangered, but which visitors have a chance to observe in Ghana.
 Some of the butterfly species which might be encountered today include Ashanti forester; brilliant nymph; Grose-Smith's nymph; Atossa nymph; Sophus forester; Laetitia's forester; Gambia nymph; western blue-banded forester; western emperor swallowtail; dainty spirit; Paul's pentila; Peter's pearly; narrow-margined yellow; little epitola; royal sapphire; large fairy hairstreak; shining red charaxes; lesser blue-spotted charaxes; giant charaxes; and white-barred charaxes among many other species.
-After lunch, depart back to Accra, where you'll be taken to a restaurant for dinner.
+After lunch, depart back to Accra, where you'll be taken to a restaurant for dinner. > An alternative, depending on what you're most keen to see, is to depart Bonkro earlier and instead of visiting Kwabena Sam Forest, going to Achimota Forest in Accra - its also a phenomenal location for birds, with key species including Stone partridge, Violet turaco and many others.
 Then you'll be transferred to the airport for your departure after an amazing trip!
 (We recommend the BA flight, which leaves at 11:30pm and on which this itinerary is based and costed).

 Travel Specialist